noah-art3mis/intersect/README.md

 -   `openai`: embedding model
 -   `pandas`: storing data
 -   `scrapeops`: scraping proxy
+-   `pypdf`: pdf parsing
+-   `scikit-learn`: PCA

 ## Explanations

 -   OpenAI and Streamlit are the fastest ways to make a prototype.
 -   There is no need to use the bigger embedding model for this use case.
+-   the cost shouldnt be an issue unless you are embedding millions of documents.
 -   For a small job like this there is no need for a vector database.
 There is no need to use SQL yet.
 Feather does the job.
 -   For similarity we can use a dot product because OpenAI embeddings are normalized.
 -   _CV-Library_ is cited by the [UK Government](https://nationalcareers.service.gov.uk/careers-advice/advertised-job-vacancies).